In re Henry Schein, Inc. Securities Litigation

 |Case Contacts:||James A. Harrod, Michael Mathai|

-This is a securities fraud class action filed on behalf of a class of all persons and entities who purchased or otherwise acquired Henry Schein, Inc. (“Henry Schein” or the “Company”) securities between March 7, 2013 and February 12, 2018, inclusive (the “Class Period”).
+This is a securities fraud class action filed on behalf of a class of all persons and entities who purchased or otherwise acquired common stock of Henry Schein, Inc. (“Henry Schein” or the “Company”) from March 7, 2013 through February 12, 2018, inclusive (the “Class Period”).

-Henry Schein, based in Melville, New York, is the largest distributor of dental products in the United States.
+Henry Schein, based in Melville, New York, is one of the largest distributors of dental supplies and equipment in the United States.

 On February 12, 2018, the Federal Trade Commission (“FTC”) announced that it filed a complaint against Henry Schein and two of the nation’s other largest distributors of dental products alleging violations of the U.S. antitrust laws.
 The FTC’s complaint detailed communications between executives of Henry Schein and its conspirators evidencing the agreement, as well as attempts to monitor and ensure compliance with the agreement.
 The disclosure of the FTC complaint caused the price of Henry Schein stock to decline from approximately 7%, to $67.39 per share.